-- sectors identified and are therefore performing a strategic role.
-The site could also be suitable for the provision of some starter units to support new businesses. - 8.141 The tourism sector, education sector and Ipswich Port are significant sectors in Ipswich.
-Policies elsewhere in this plan and/or the Site Allocations and Policies (incorporating IP-One Area Action Plan) development plan document set out the approach to arts, cultural and tourism provision in the town, the Education Quarter and employment areas including the Port.
-The Council will support the University of Campus-Suffolk by safeguarding the campus for uses needed to deliver the university and college developments. - 8.142 The Council will work with partners and the market to aid jobs delivery.
-Particularly important will be joint work through the Suffolk Growth Strategy and with the New Anglia Local Enterprise Partnership to deliver the infrastructure needed for jobs. - 8.143 The Council will also work through other areas of service delivery to support jobs growth, for example through marketing, promotion and investment activity to support employment, where appropriate.
+- 8.135 Office uses are directed to the town centre through the approach to the location of development set out in policy CS2.
+This will further be reflected in site allocations to be made in the Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document and is in accordance with the National Planning Policy Framework, which defines offices as a town centre land use. - 8.136 The tourism sector, education sector and Ipswich Port are significant sectors in Ipswich.
+Policies elsewhere in this plan and/or the Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document set out the approach to arts, cultural and tourism provision in the town, the Education Quarter and employment areas including the Port.
+The Council will support the University of Suffolk by safeguarding the campus for uses needed to deliver the university and college developments. - 8.137 The Council will work with partners and the market to aid jobs delivery.
+Particularly important will be joint work through the Suffolk Growth Strategy and with the New Anglia Local Enterprise Partnership to deliver the infrastructure needed for jobs. - 8.138 The Council will also work through other areas of service delivery to support jobs growth, for example through marketing, promotion and investment activity to support employment, where appropriate.